-- (1) Except to the extent that a contrary intention is expressed, this policy binds The University of Sydney Foundation Program Pty Limited (CRICOS Provider Code: 00026A), staff, students and affiliates and visitors. - (2) All of these procedures apply to any sexual misconduct or sexual harassment incident involving an international student in connection with their study within Australia for the duration of their enrolment.
-When a student is under the age of 18, these procedures also apply from the end of their final term of study with the College until the day before they commence studies at the University of Sydney. - (3) Former students may disclose or make a formal complaint about sexual misconduct or sexual harassment to the College.
+Except to the extent that a contrary intention is expressed, this policy binds Navitas Australia Pty Limited (formerly named Study Group Australia Pty Limited) (CRICOS Provider Code: 01682E) trading as Taylors College Sydney (the College), staff, students, affiliates and visitors.

+- (1) All of these procedures apply to any sexual misconduct or sexual harassment incident involving an international student in connection with their study within Australia for the duration of their enrolment.
+When a student is under the age of 18, these procedures also apply from the end of their final term of study with the College until the day before they commence their future studies, or until the day they return home. - (2) Former students may disclose or make a formal complaint about sexual misconduct or sexual harassment to the College.
 The College will respond under this policy, but former students should note that once they, or the respondent, are no longer enrolled, the College may be limited in any actions it can take and the penalties it can apply.